-Texas Truck Accident Lawyer Houston Lawyer for Victims of Big Rig Accidents
+Texas Truck Accident Lawyers Houston Lawyers for Victims of Big Rig Accidents

 When semi tractor-trailers and other large trucks collide with smaller passenger vehicles, the passenger vehicles lose almost every time.
 While most truck drivers are highly skilled professionals who take a lot of pride in what they do, many big trucking companies force their drivers to work past their safe hours-of-service.
 Drivers often work fatigued and drive long past when they should have pulled over to rest.
 When companies put profits above public safety, there can be tragic consequences.